Advancing traditional energy systems to renewable ones | SLB

 Geoscience and New Energy Consultant

-Chris Banks has a passion for helping clients plan and execute their decarbonization strategies.
+Chris Banks has a passion for helping customers plan and execute their decarbonization strategies.
 With 18 years of experience in both energy industry and regulation, Chris has always championed the application of digital tools for decision making.
 He’s currently using digital modeling to optimize wind to green hydrogen hubs in Scotland and derisk CCS projects in Europe.
 Chris has a PhD in Geoscience and MSc in Sustainable Energy Solutions.